 While you are here in the program, I encourage you to interact with other students and faculty in the public health community.
-The program offers a Proseminar regularly for students in the major so that we can address relevant issues together, and I strongly urge you to attend.
+The program offers a Professional Topics Seminar regularly for students in the major so that we can address relevant issues together.
 The School of Public Health hosts special presentations and events throughout the year that can enhance your education as well, and you are sure to discover new interests and develop new insights by participating.